Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 3. The SSM Agent must be able to connect to a Systems Manager endpoint in order to register itself with the service.
 Then, the instance must be available to the SSM service, which is confirmed by the service sending a signal every five minutes to check the instance's health.

-Because there is a delay between an Amazon EC2 instance becoming operational and the SSM agent being active, a delay period for recently launched instances must be configured within the rule settings, in your Trend Micro Cloud One™ – Conformity account.
+Because there is a delay between an Amazon EC2 instance becoming operational and the SSM agent being active, a delay period for recently launched instances must be configured within the rule settings, in your Trend Cloud One™ – Conformity account.
 If the delay period is not configured in the rule settings, the default threshold of 3 minutes will apply.

 This rule can help you work with the AWS Well-Architected Framework.